Sections on this page:

 - Financial Impact of Changing Billing Periods

 Each subscription that a customer has is contained in a single billing period.
-Conversely, a billing period can contain many subscriptions if they are set up to charge on the same day and at the same frequency.
+Conversely, a billing period can contain many subscriptions if set up to charge on the same day and at the same frequency.

 - On the Customer Overview page, in the Invoice section, click Billing Periods.This page allows you to manipulate the Billing Periods for a customer, which can be useful, for example, when: